Sewing collars & leashes with an LK-1900BN bartacking machine

 The control panel has many options (called "switches") accessed by the "M" button.
 Press it once (one beep) and that's the options for normal operation.
 Hold it 2 seconds longer and you'll hear a 2nd beep.
 That gives you access to additional options.
 Hold it another 2 seconds for a 3rd beep gives more options.
 These options are listed in the instruction & engineer's manual.
 It helps to see them at a glance that way before seeing them on the control panel.
 (Juki's manuals are hard to understand.
 It doesn't help much.).

 One of first changes I made were K021 & 23 ("pressure switch positions 1 & 3").
 These are in Memory Switch 2 (3 beeps).
-These specify the foot-pedal position to drop the work clamp, and to start sewing.
-The defaults are 90 & 230.
+These specify the foot-pedal position when the work-clamp drops, and when sewing starts.
+They default to 90 & 230.
 I found it hard to hold the pedal between those two positions.
-I set these to 45 & 245.
-That gives more range (between the clamp coming down, and sewing starting).
-It can go to 250, but that didn't work reliably.
+I set them to 45 & 245.
+That gives noticeably more range between the clamp coming down, and sewing starting.
+(It can go to 250, but that didn't work reliably.
 Often it felt like I couldn't push far enough to make it start sewing.
-So, I backed it down to 245.
-(I haven't tried to find the highest number that will work, or to tighten the mechanical linkage to see if 250 would work.).
+So, I reduced it to 245.
+(That was good enough for me.
+I never went back to see if a higher number worked.).

 Winding bobbins